shasderias/ilysa/README.md

 })
 ```

-The above snippet turns the ring lights on and fades them to black at beats 4.00, 4.25, 4.75 and 5.25.
+The above snippet creates fade events for the ring lights at beats 4.00, 4.25, 4.75 and 5.25.

+## Next Steps

+TODO

 # Gimme cut and paste!
 I want to ...